Andrea-moth/sdir/README.md

 > If there is a better way of doing this please let me know

+You can then delete the rest of the files, if you are not using this personally please check the [Non personal usage section](https://github.com/Andrea-moth/sdir/edit/main/README.md#non-personal-usage)

 I would also recomend adding

 ```